Shape Memory Medical

 Series A in 2011

-OncoHealth is a company that specializes in creating screening devices aimed at the detection and diagnosis of cancer.
-The primary focus of its devices is the development of protein bio-markers, which are essential for the screening and diagnostic processes related to cervical cancer and other cancers associated with human papillomavirus (HPV).
-By advancing these technologies, OncoHealth enables medical professionals to effectively monitor, diagnose, and treat cancer, thereby contributing to improved patient outcomes in oncology.
+OncoHealth is a company that specializes in the development of screening devices aimed at detecting and diagnosing cancer.
+Its innovative technology focuses on the creation of protein bio-markers specifically for the screening and diagnostics of cervical cancer and other cancers associated with the human papillomavirus (HPV).
+By providing advanced tools for medical professionals, OncoHealth enhances the ability to monitor, diagnose, and treat cancer, ultimately contributing to improved patient outcomes in oncology.

 Cianna Medical